ojds2022/README_Generator/README.md

 Users must first create a package.json file.
 For package management, npm is used.
 Users can run 'npm i' in the terminal to install all dependencies.

 ## Usage
 This app is used in the command terminal.
 Users can start by entering 'npm i'.
 After dependencies are downloaded, users can then enter 'node index.js'.
-Make sure to be in the directory 'Develop'.
 After the program is initialized, users should answer all questions.
 Once finished, a professional README file should be created.

 ## Liscense